What are long-tail keywords and how can they help your business?

 3. Consumer looks at alternatives for the product.

 5. Consumer buys the product.

-In the above buying process long tail keywords target users around step 4.
+In the above buying process, long-tail keywords target users around step 4.
 At step 4 the user has decided to purchase the product and will then start to search for more targeted keywords, I.E long tail.

-The consumer may have started at step 1 with the search “Web Design Wales”, they would have looked at the results, compared them and then by step 4 their searches would have become more targeted and they would have began searching for “Restaurant website design in Cardiff”
+The consumer may have started at step 1 with the search “Web Design Wales”, they would have looked at the results, compared them and then by step 4 their searches would have become more targeted and they would have begun searching for “Restaurant website design in Cardiff”

 If you compare the searches: